 - Power Bank

-Check out my packing guide for hot and cold weather and my packing guide for winter in Europe for helpful tips or pick up How to Pack by Hitha Palepu—it’s an awesome little book that really breaks down how to pack so it’s not so overwhelming and stressful.
+Check out my packing guide for hot and cold weather and my packing guide for winter in Europe for helpful tips or subscribe to my newsletter to get my carry-on packing lists delivered right to your inbox.

 6. Lower Your Standards